cu-cit-cloud-team/azure-function-app-nodejs-starter/README.md

 ## Getting Started

-1. In GitHub, [click here](https://github.com/CU-CommunityApps/ct-azure-function-app-nodejs-starter/generate) (or at the top of the repo click the `Use this template` button) to create a new repository under your namespace
+1. In GitHub, [use this link](https://github.com/cu-cit-cloud-team/azure-function-app-nodejs-starter/generate) (or at the top of the repo click the `Use this template` button) to create a new repository under your namespace
     - **note:** you'll be required to give it a name, all other fields can be left alone)

 ### Local Development